arsource/MyJohnDeereAPI-OAuth-Java-Client/README.md

 # MyJohnDeereAPI-OAuth-Java-Client
-API Java cleint to test the OAuth flow and the basic API operations
+API Java client to test the OAuth flow and the basic API operations